aponsero/LCMS_process/README.md

 - Area

-The list of sample_ID to process should be given through a file called "subset_list.xlsx" with one column 'ID'.
-An example file is provided in this repo.
+The list of sample_ID to process should be given through a file called "sample_list.xlsx" with one column 'ID'.

+# Test data
+An example data (artificial dataset containing randomly generated values) and sample list is provided in the "Test" folder